A Survey on the Evolution of Stream Processing Systems: Load management, elasticity, reconfiguration

+\emph{Credit-based flow control} (CFC)~\cite{Kung:994cfc} is a link-by-link, per virtual channel congestion control technique used in ATM network switches.
+In a nutshell, CFC uses a credit system to signal the availability of buffer space from receivers to senders.
 This classic networking technique turns out to be very useful for load management in modern, highly-parallel stream processors and is implemented in Apache Flink~\cite{CUSTOM:web/Flink}.
 Figure~\ref{fig:cfc} shows how the scheme works for a hypothetical dataflow.
 Parallel tasks are connected via virtual channels multiplexed over TCP connections.
 Each task informs its senders of its buffer availability via credit messages.
 This way, senders always know whether receivers have the required capacity to handle data messages.
-When the credit of a receiver drops to zero (or a specified threshold), backpressure appears on its virtual channel.

-An important advantage of this per-channel flow control mechanism is that bakcpressure is inflicted on pairs of communicating tasks only and does not interfere with other tasks sharing the same TCP connection.
+When the credit of a receiver drops to zero (or a specified threshold), back-pressure appears on its virtual channel.
+An important advantage of this per-channel flow control mechanism is that back-pressure is inflicted on pairs of communicating tasks only and does not interfere with other tasks sharing the same TCP connection.
 This is crucial in the presence of data skew where a single overloaded task could otherwise block the flow of data to all other downstream operator instances.
 On the downside, the additional credit announcement messages might increase end-to-end latency.